-a) Demonstrate ethical leadership;
+a) Demonstrate ethical leadership and promote a culture of openness and debate;

-- b) Promote the highest standards of integrity, probity and corporate governance throughout the Company and at Board level; - c) Ensure, with the advice of the Company Secretary, that the Board's approved procedures, including the Matters Reserved to the Board for its decision and each Committee's Terms of Reference, are appropriate and are complied with; - d) Ensure that succession planning and the composition of the Board are regularly reviewed; - e) Propose, in conjunction with the Nomination Committee, the membership of the Board's Committees and their Chairs; and - f) Ensure that the Board determines the nature, and extent, of the significant risks the Company is willing to take to achieve its strategic objectives.
+- b) Promote the highest standards of integrity, probity and corporate governance throughout the Company and specifically at Board level; - c) Ensure, with the advice of the Company Secretary where appropriate, that the Board's approved procedures, including the Matters Reserved to the Board for its decision and each Committee's Terms of Reference, are appropriate and are complied with; - d) Ensure that succession planning and the composition of the Board are regularly reviewed; and - e) Propose, in conjunction with the Nomination Committee, the membership of the Board's Committees and their Chairs.

-2. ROLE OF CHIEF EXECUTIVE
+2. ROLE OF NON-EXECUTIVE DIRECTOR